humandx/slate-automerge/README.md

 ## Known issues/limitations:
 1) Syncing multiple documents when there are large changes may break.
 This is solved by #2 above.
-2) Currently does not include support for marks (especially with the Slate 0.34 update).
-For now, we just assume that 1 leaf exists in Text nodes.
+2) Currently includes very limited support for marks (especially with the Slate 0.34 update).
+Due to the leaf structure, if someone marks up character when someone else is writing on the same line, we could lose someone's changes.
+In a strange way, the Slate.Character model may have been better for this.
 3) It seems like there are too many Automerge operations for adding a single character.
 The Automerge operations build a node that isn't used...

 ## Questions / Notes / Optimizations todos